C-EkoEko/Serial_Relayer/README.md

 # Serial_Relayer
 A Windows application to monitor, save, and relay incoming data from a COM port to another.
-The one thing that seperates thiss app from others is that you should know the number of bytes received in each transmission.
+The one thing that seperates this app from others is that you should know the number of bytes received in each transmission.
 Otherwise data will not be recorded and saved in proper order.

 ## Receiver Port